Maui’s Coral Reefs: 7 Ways to Help

 Project AWARE – Focusing on critical issues, Project AWARE empowers thousands of divers in more than 182 countries to work together for a clean, healthy, and abundant ocean planet. |

-ReefQuest – Founded by 18-year-old Dylan Vecchione, ReefQuest is a nonprofit project dedicated to showing kids how they can become marine environmental stewards with sufficient education and tools to do so.
+ReefQuest – Founded by Dylan Vecchione at 18 years old.
+ReefQuest is a nonprofit project that shows kids how to become marine environmental stewards with sufficient education and tools.
 ReefQuest truly fosters marine ecological stewardship through citizen science. |

 Final Thought